POLITICS

 When breeding is an unquestioned right, we are also guaranteeing the right to breed slave labor, and to sentence someone to life in a rapidly deteriorating environment.
 A solid case could be made that procreation today is de facto child abuse.

-Eighty million unwanted conceptions occur each year.
-50 million of those are not carried to full term, and 78 to 80 thousand women die from complications of unsafe abortions as a result -- an outrageous denial of basic human right:s.
-Each year, roughly 30 million people are denied their right to not be born into a family that doesn't want them.
+Eighty million unwanted conceptions occur each year, most because of prohibitions on contraceptive services.
+Forty-five million of those are not carried to full term.
+Seventy-four thousand women die and five million suffer injuries from complications of unsafe abortions—an outrageous violation of basic human rights.
+Each year, roughly 35 million babies are denied their right to not be born into a family that doesn’t want them or can’t provide for their needs.

 Those of us who love freedom, and who realize that none are free as long as anyone is oppressed, will continue to promote universal reproductive freedom and responsibility.